-On August 12, 2021, we entered into definitive agreements relating to the Exchanges of an aggregate of \$54.65 million principal amount of our 2021 Notes for an aggregate of \$28.75 million principal amount of 2024 Notes, \$25.90 million in cash, and accrued and unpaid interest through the issue date.
-The Exchanges are expected to close as soon as practicable, subject to satisfaction of certain closing conditions.
-The initial conversion rate for the 2024 Notes is 563.2216 shares of our Common Stock for each \$1,000 principal amount of 2014 Notes (equivalent to an initial conversion price of approximately \$1.7755 per share of our Common Stock, subject to adjustment in some events, which is based on a 32.5% premium to the closing price of our Common Stock on the NYSE American at the close of trading on August 13, 2021, the exchange date.
+On August 25, 2021, we completed exchanges, or the Exchanges, of a substantial majority of our then outstanding 7.50% Senior Secured Convertible Notes due 2021, or the 2021 Notes, with institutional note holders of a substantial majority of the 2021 Notes.
+The Exchanges involved the exchange of an aggregate of \$54.65 million principal amount of our 2021 Notes for an aggregate of \$28.75 million principal amount of newly issued 7.50% Senior Secured Convertible Notes due 2024, or the 2024 Notes, \$25.90 million in cash, and approximately \$1.1 million in cash representing accrued and unpaid interest through the closing date.
+The initial conversion rate for the 2024 Notes is 563.2216 shares of our common stock for each \$1,000 principal amount of 2024 Notes (equivalent to an initial conversion price of approximately \$1.7755 per share of common Stock, subject to adjustment in certain circumstances.
+This initial conversion price represents a premium of approximately 32.5% relative to the closing price of the common stock on the NYSE American on August 13, 2021.
+After giving effect to the Exchanges, \$3.27 million aggregate principal amount of the 2021 Notes remained outstanding.
+On November 15, 2021, all of the then outstanding 2021 Notes matured and were paid in full.

-The 2024 Notes will be issued pursuant to an indenture to be entered into between us, the guarantors party thereto, The Bank of New York Mellon Trust Company, N.A., as trustee and Wilmington Savings Fund Society, FSB, as collateral agent.
-Interest on the Notes will be paid semi-annually at a rate of 7.50% per annum.
-The 2024 Notes will mature three years after the issuance thereof, unless earlier purchased, converted, exchanged or redeemed and will be guaranteed by our subsidiaries.
-The 2024 Notes will be secured by perfected liens on all of our assets, including those of our subsidiaries.
+The 2024 Notes were issued pursuant to the Indenture dated as of August 24, 2021 between us, the guarantors party thereto, The Bank of New York Mellon Trust Company, N.A., as trustee and Wilmington Savings Fund Society, FSB, as collateral agent, or the 2024 Indenture.
+Interest on the Notes are payable semi-annually at a rate of 7.50% per annum.
+The 2024 Notes will mature on September 1, 2024, unless earlier purchased, converted, exchanged or redeemed, and are guaranteed by our subsidiaries.
+The 2024 Notes are secured by perfected liens on all of our assets, including those of our subsidiaries.
+Under the terms of the 2024 Indenture, we are required to comply with certain covenants, including the requirement to maintain a minimum cash balance of at least \$7.5 million.
+Failure to comply with such covenants may result in an event of default under the 2024 Indenture and, accordingly, may result in the acceleration of the payment of the notes or in additional interest payments.
+As of March 31, 2022, we were in compliance with all covenants.